 Chapter 10 is my favorite as it details the impact of this approach on demand generation.
 In short, their advice is to shift from qualifying leads generally, like in a BANT (budget, authority, need, timing) model, to qualify leads according to your unique differentiators and criteria.
 Don't generate demand; mobilize the right demand.
 Create content paths that confront and connect to your differentiators.
 Adjust lead scoring criteria to reflect confrontation and connection.
 Nurture leads explicitly for commercial insight.

 You can tell from the words in this quick summary that the concepts are fresh, original, and insightful.
-That is why The Challenger Customer is my #1 business book I read this year and the #1 pick for my best B2B marketing books list.
+That is why The Challenger Customer is a terrific marketing and sales book.

 4.4 rating on Amazon | #2892 on Amazon

-If my #1 pick is Challenger Customer, then Challenger Sale has to be on the list as well.
-In just 6 years, Challenger Sale thinking and lexicon are already deeply ingrained in B2B technology selling.
+If my #1 on the list is Challenger Customer, then Challenger Sale has to be close by on the list as well.
+In just 8 years, Challenger Sale thinking and lexicon are already deeply ingrained in B2B technology selling.
 First off, no one aspires to sell software but instead to sell solutions.
 No one aims to be a supplier but instead a solutions provider.
-No one wants to be vendor but tries to be a trusted adviser.
+No one wants to be vendor but now everyone wants to be a trusted adviser.